Book your seat on Royal Caribbean's new Ultimate World Cruise

 The Royal Caribbean is all set to woo its guests with a 274-night exotic adventure around the globe.
-Covering seven continents and more than 60 countries, “the most epic world cruise ever to set sail” will stop at over 150 destinations.
+Covering seven continents and more than 60 countries, “the most epic world cruise ever to set sail,” aka the Ultimate World Cruise, will stop at over 150 destinations.
 The round trip, which begins in Miami, US, also includes stops at the 11 wonders of the world, including Argentina’s Iguazú Falls, Jordan’s Petra, Peru’s Machu Picchu and India’s Taj Mahal.

 View this post on Instagram